 \subsection{Time Complexity of IOS}

 In this subsection, we analyze the time complexity of IOS.
-We take set operations (L18, L24) and latency measurement operations (L25, L27) as atom operations to make the analysis more clear.
-To analyze the time complexity of IOS, we count the number of executions of L17-21, since they dominate the execution of the whole algorithm.
+We take set operations (L18, L24) and latency measurement operations (L25, L27) as atom operations to make the analysis clear.
+To analyze the time complexity of IOS, we count the number of executions of L17-21, since they dominate the whole algorithm's execution.
 This number equals the number of edges (i.e., transitions) in Figure~\ref{fig:methods_algorithm} (2).
 Furthermore, it is equivalent to count the number of pairs $(S, S')$, where $S$ is a state and $S'$ is an ending of $S$.
 Here we define the width of a directed acyclic graph and provide the time complexity of Algorithm~\ref{alg}.

 \begin{definition}[Width $d$ of a DAG] We call $d$ the {\em width} of a directed acyclic graph $G$ if we can find at most $d$ operators in $G$ such that there is no path connecting any two of them. \end{definition}